peterflynn/brackets-regex-editor/README.md

 MIT-licensed -- see `main.js` for details.

 ### Compatibility
-Brackets Sprint 23 or newer (or any version???? of Adobe Edge Code).
+Brackets Sprint 23 or newer (Adobe Edge Code Preview 4 or newer).